Ritwika1400/Inventory-Management-System/README.md

 4)Open project folder and then open database folder where you will see inv_project.sql file

-5)Open your phpmyadmin by typing localhost/phpmyadmin  in the web browser and create a database with name project_inv
+5)Open phpmyadmin by typing localhost/phpmyadmin  in the web browser and create a database with name project_inv

 6)Select your database

 7)Click on import file and then select inv_project.sql file then click on go.
-This will import the database schema into your database.
+This will import the database schema into your database that is project_inv.

 8)Now open your code editor and navigate to the folder containing the source code.